 Beco Gemini baby carrier

-Suitable from: birth to 3 years (3.5 to 15kg) | Carrying positions: 4 – front facing parent, front facing out, back facing parent, hip | Machine washable: Yes, cool
+Suitable from: birth to 3 years (3.5 to 15kg) | Carrying positions: 4 – front facing parent, front facing out, back facing parent, hip | Machine washable: Yes, on cold

 This lightweight carrier is made from cool mesh fabric that's breathable yet durable.
-It can be used from birth up to three years and you can wear your baby facing you in the early months, then facing the world once they can hold their head up, and finally on your back as they head towards toddler years.
+It can be used from birth up to 3 years and you can wear your baby facing you in the early months, then facing the world once they can hold their head up, and finally on your back as they head towards toddler years.
 It has good padding on the waist belt to avoid back strain and an adjustable chest strap to evenly distribute your baby’s weight.
 There’s even a handy pocket on the waistband for a packet of wipes or a muslin.
 Parent tester Sami tested it with her baby and said: "One of the best things I bought for my baby.
 We've used it so much!
-Perfect for dog walking too, as you have two free hands and great for beach walking and forests."
+Perfect for dog walking too, as you have 2 free hands and great for beach walking and forests."

 As there's no fabric between the baby and the wearer's body, it's easy to use for breastfeeding mothers too, as all you need to do when your baby is facing you is to loosen the side buckle, allowing your baby to lean sideways to reach your breast.
 Always remember to return your child to the upright position and do up the buckle again when you have finished nursing.